Last Updated on June 15, 2026 by Daniel Globe

 Best Swimming Conditions

 Check the tide before you go.
-Low tide brings gentler waves, making the shallow Pahonu Pond area perfect for young children.
-By the afternoon, trade winds can roughen the water.
+Low tide brings gentler waves and makes the shallow Pahonu Pond area perfect for young children.
+Always stay out of the water for 72 hours after heavy rain.

 Snorkeling Spots and Safety

-- Watch for afternoon swells and changing currents.
+- Watch for afternoon swells and changing currents, especially near rocky areas.

-- Wear reef-safe sunscreen to protect the ecosystem.
+- Wear reef-safe sunscreen to protect the coral ecosystem.

 Pahonu Pond and Kid-Friendly Beach Fun

-Nestled within the park, Pahonu Pond gives families a calm, shallow place to swim.
-This ancient Hawaiian stone enclosure has a sandy bottom and gentle water.
+Pahonu Pond gives families a calm, shallow place to swim within the park.
+This ancient Hawaiian stone enclosure has a sandy bottom and gentle water that stays mild even when the open ocean gets choppy.

 Nearby Hikes, Food, and Beaches

-- Kalapawai Cafe and Deli: easy breakfast and lunch
+- Kalapawai Cafe and Deli: An easy stop for breakfast or lunch in nearby Kailua.

 Frequently Asked Questions